JuliaBooks/Books.jl/docs/contents/demo.md

 ```

 If the output is a string instead of the output you expected, then check whether you load the related packages in time.
-For example, for this Gadfly plot, you need to load Gadfly.jl together with Books.jl for Requires.jl to work.
+For example, for this plot, you need to load AlgebraOfGraphics.jl together with Books.jl so that Requires.jl will load the code for handling AlgebraOfGraphics objects.

 For multiple images, use `Options.(objects, paths)`: